-As students grow out of an item of uniform or leave the College, they may leave uniform items (in good to excellent condition) for resale or donation to needy families.
+As students grow out of an item of uniform or leave the College, they may leave uniform items (in good condition) for resale.
+Due to the implications of the GST these will be sold for less than half price or the seller will incur the 10% GST payable.

-UNIFORM POLICY (BOYS)

-All items to be purchased direct from the College Price List is listed in Appendix 2
+UNIFORM POLICY (BOYS) Price List is listed in Appendix 2